-Why is birth a poor marker for the start of personhood?
+Is birth a good marker for the start of a person's life?

 Birth is the painful transfer of a baby from the uterus through the vagina out into the world as we know it.
 Words cannot express birth and all that it entails adequately, so Respect People recommends you look at pictures and videos of real, honestly-presented human birth (and miscarriage) experiences.
 A vast source of real human birth pictures and videos is the Empowered Birth Project, founded by Katie Vigos, a registered nurse and mother.
 Seriously, if you've never seen a real human birth (fake romanticized birth scenes from movies/TV don't count), then you cannot genuinely understand the cost of carrying a pregnancy to term, so click here to improve your understanding before you do anything else.
 It's that important.